For more information on class schedules, or to make an appointment, please call our office at (915) 532-6280

 School personnel learn what to look for in children with diabetes experiencing high or low blood sugars and what to do about it.
 They are trained on insulin injection, glucagon administration, testing methods, and what to do in the case of an emergency.

-Blood glucose, A1c, and Cholesterol with full-lipid panel available.
+Blood glucose and A1c available.
 Some tests require fasting.
 Please call for details.